 Apple Hill nourishes the soul. – Summer participant from Israel

 Over the years, Apple Hill has formed partnerships with music programs and institutions around the globe as part of its Playing for Peace program.
-These include U.S. embassies, universities, schools, conservatories, and youth orchestras in many countries, including Ireland, Turkey, Cyprus, and Jordan, as well as partnerships with Project STEP in Boston; Dallas Young Strings in Dallas, Texas; Community MusicWorks in Providence, Rhode Island; and schools in San Francisco, Los Angeles, the Baltimore/Washington D.C. metro area, and Memphis, Tennessee.
+These include U.S. embassies, universities, schools, conservatories, and youth orchestras in many countries, including Ireland, Turkey, Cyprus, and Jordan, as well as partnerships with Project STEP in Boston; Dallas Young Strings in Dallas, Texas; Community MusicWorks in Providence, Rhode Island; the Juilliard MAP Program in New York City; and schools in San Francisco, Los Angeles, the Baltimore/Washington D.C. metro area, and Memphis, Tennessee.
 Through matching scholarship programs with these organizations, students are able to attend Apple Hill’s summer workshops.
 Summer participants arrive at Apple Hill from New Hampshire, many U. S. states, and around the world to work with one another in an atmosphere that promotes diversity, creativity, and understanding through excellence in music.